op1hacks/opie/README.md

 # opie
 Opie is the desktop frand for the OP-1.

 **Pre-alpha.
-Currently only working on OS X.** If you don't know what you're doing, don't rely on this as reliable yet.
+Currently only working on OS X. Everything will break.
+Nothing is sacred.** If you don't know what you're doing, don't rely on this as reliable yet.

 ## features
 🚼 backup & restore (currently only full backup/restore supported)